 While we can't predict which students will be successful in college, we know that those who enter as freshmen with certain risk factors often struggle with college material.
 These students are more likely to fail courses, stop showing up for classes, and eventually drop out with college debt and no degree.
 When this happens, we all fail.

 To help give students the extra support, skills, and attention they need to be successful, we have created a Success Curriculum that leads to a two-year degree that can be transitioned into a four-year degree in their chosen fields of study.

-Students who are identified as needing support as they enter college are invited to participate.
+Students who are identified as needing support as they enter college are enrolled in the program.